T-Tomczyk/XML-Parser/README.md

 ## Introduction
-XML to Tabular Converter is a tool for transforming data from one or more .xml files into a tabular format (.csv or .xlsx).
+XML Parser is a tool for transforming data from one or more .xml files into a tabular format (.csv or .xlsx).

 This tool will work with all .xml files, but it is particularly useful when comparing files that are similar to each other in terms of the structure, but different in terms of values.